LeLaboDuGame/SimplePyAI/README.md

     -'show' (default: True) is to show how the graphique of your model

-    -'save' (default: False) is to save your model (you can reload your model with the 'reload_last_session' in init
+    -'save' (default: False) is to save your model (you can reload your model with the 'reload_last_session' in init.

 # Thank you very much to use this library !